The 253 best Memorial Day 2023 sales to shop right now | CNN Underscored

 • The Company Store: Now through May 29, shop 40% off bedding, bath and more.

-• Tuft & Needle: Don’t miss this opportunity to save up to $775 on mattresses and up to 40% on bedding and furniture, now through May 29.
+• Tuft & Needle: Don’t miss this opportunity to save up to $775 on mattresses and up to 40% on bedding and furniture.

 • Vaya: Sleep soundly with deals on mattresses, pillows and bedding through the end of the month.